Plant of the month October: Autumn anemone (Anemone japonica)

 Flowering time: September to October

-Flowers: lavender, pink, white
+Flowers: Lavender, pink, white

-Foliage: green
+Foliage: Green

-Growth habit: perennial, up to 90cm high
+Growth habit: Perennial, up to 90cm high

 Origin: East Asia

-Anemone japonica details
+Details of the Anemone japonica

-Use autumn anemone in the design
+Use of the autumn anemone in design

-Your email address will not be published.
-Required fields are marked with *.
+Your e-mail address will not be published.
+Required fields are marked with *